meanthai/Sleeping-Teaching-Assistant-OS/README.md

 # Sleeping-Teaching-Assistant-OS
-This is our final project for the Sleeping Teaching Assistant
+This is our final project for the Operating System subject.